-• GASB #74 and #75 will substantially change the reporting for other postemployment benefit liabilities and expenses.
+GASB #74 and #75 will substantially change the reporting for other postemployment benefit liabilities and expenses.
 Changes in other postemployment benefit liability will be immediately recognized as other postemployment benefit expense or reported as deferred outflows/inflows of resources depending on the nature of the changes.
 Substantial changes to methods and assumptions used to determine actuarial information for GAAP reporting purposes will be required.
 Employers will report in their financial statements a net other postemployment benefit liability (asset) determined annually as of the measurement date.
-Net other postemployment benefit liability (asset) equals the total other postemployment benefit liability for the plan net of the plan net position.
-The other postemployment benefit liability is the actuarial present value of projected benefits attributed to past service.
+Net other postemployment benefit liability (asset) equals the total other postemployment benefit liability is the actuarial present value of projected benefits attributed to past service.
 The plan net position is the accumulated plan assets net of any financial statement liabilities of the plan.